TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     1. 250_finder.py - A python program that finds all of the artists from the list of the top 250 albums from prog archives.
     2. top-250.html and top-250.txt - The input and output of 250_finder.py.
+    3. manual_scraper.py - A script to convert manually typed albums into lemmas, POS, etc
+    4. manual_albums.txt - The output of the manual scraper
+    5. problematic_albums.txt - A list of problematic albums

 ### What's Needed
     These resources are nessessary for re-assembling the corpus: